Important considerations when using

 - A fetus with minimal/absent variability without decelerations presents a diagnostic and management dilemma

-- The algorithm represents a consensus of 18 authors
+- The algorithm used by the Category II Management App represents a consensus of 18 authors

 - The algorithm is supported by a substantial body of research